Kirk Pepperdine

 Time with no Branch531062576935

-Now the headwinds have picked up considerably let’s work on stabilizing the numbers by playing with the number and size of the trials.
+Now that the headwinds have picked up considerably let’s work on stabilizing the numbers by experimenting with the number and size of the trials.
 After a bit of playing about, the value of 2x10 trials seems to do the trick as running the test in reverse order no longer affects the results.

 TestMinMidMax